peterbax117/azure-sas-token-expiration-alert/README.md

 ![visual](/images/2024-02-EV-05-Type-Expiry.png)

-For the Enpoint Type we will choose _Azure Monitor Alert_
+For the Endpoint Type we will choose _Azure Monitor Alert_

 ![visual](/images/2024-02-EV-06-Endpoint.png)

 We then need to configure the endpoint.
-Click on the _Configure an enpoint_ link.
+Click on the _Configure an endpoint_ link.

 ![visual](/images/2024-02-EV-07-Endpoint-Configure.png)

 In the ***Select Monitor Alert Configuration*** form that opens, for Alert Severity, choose _Sev 1 (Error)_(You can choose what you want here, but this made the most sense for me when creating this alert).

 Check the box for _Select action groups_.
-Then choose the Action Group you created earlier or choose one that already exsists that you want to send the alert to.
+Then choose the Action Group you created earlier or choose one that already exists that you want to send the alert to.

 ![visual](/images/2024-02-EV-08-Endpoint-AG.png)